 As Cornell gears up for broader reactivation of on-campus research and scholarly activity, there may be concerns regarding returning from remote activity.
 The Student Accommodations – Process and Options chart outlines the processes to follow regarding how to address various scenarios for graduate students related to COVID-19 concerns vis-à-vis academic progress and engagement, including coursework, dissertation and thesis research, and assistantship responsibilities.

 Emergency Access Funds

-- Access Funds – The COVID-19 Access Fund application form closed on April 1.
-Students can submit applications for the Access Fund through the online form beginning April 2.
+- Access Funds – The COVID-19 Access Fund application form closed on April 1 and the form for summer support closed August 3.
+Students can submit fall applications for the Access Fund through the online form beginning September 8.

 - Cornell Global Learning Immigration and COVID-19

 - Email firstname.lastname@example.org or call International Services during drop-in hours so the advisors there can talk through your specific needs and make sure that you have a plan in place for during and after the break.

 - Guidance for International Students: Getting & Staying Connected to Cornell

 - Today’s News – A Cornell University Library compiled list of news sources and access information.

 - New York Times – $4 per month for students; recent articles are available through the Cornell Library as plain text through Factiva.
 The New York Times is also providing free access to articles on the coronavirus outbreak.

 - Wall Street Journal – $4 per month for students; available to all Cornell students, faculty, and staff through campus membership.